sachagavino/nmgc-2.0/docs/source/basicuse.rst

 Quickstart
 =================

 We saw that typing ``nmgc`` in your terminal displays the software banner, with a bunch of suggested actions.
-These actions are the core of Nautilus and will allow you to use it.
+These actions are the core of Nautilus and are necessary to use it.
 A detailed description of these options is provided below.